planetlabs/draino/README.md

       --max-grace-period=8m0s    Maximum time evicted pods will be given to terminate gracefully.
       --eviction-headroom=30s    Additional time to wait after a pod's termination grace period for it to have been deleted.
       --drain-buffer=10m0s       Minimum time between starting each drain.
 Nodes are always cordoned immediately.
+      --node-label=NODE-LABEL ...
-      --node-label="foo=bar"     (DEPRECATED) Only nodes with this label will be eligible for cordoning and draining.
-May be specified multiple times.
+                                 (Deprecated) Nodes with this label will be eligible for cordoning and draining.
+May be specified multiple times
-      --node-label-expr="metadata.labels.foo == 'bar'"
-                                 This is an expr string https://github.com/antonmedv/expr that must return true or false.
-See `nodefilters_test.go` for examples
+      --node-label-expr=NODE-LABEL-EXPR
+                                 Nodes that match this expression will be eligible for cordoning and draining.
       --namespace="kube-system"  Namespace used to create leader election lock object.
       --leader-election-lease-duration=15s
                                  Lease duration for leader election.
       --leader-election-renew-deadline=10s
                                  Leader election renew deadline.
       --leader-election-retry-period=2s
                                  Leader election retry period.
+      --leader-election-token-name="draino"
+                                 Leader election token name.
       --skip-drain               Whether to skip draining nodes after cordoning.
-      --evict-daemonset-pods     Evict pods that were created by an extant DaemonSet.
+      --do-not-evict-pod-controlled-by=kind[[.version].group] examples: StatefulSets StatefulSets.apps StatefulSets.v1.apps ...
+                                 Do not evict pods that are controlled by the designated kind, empty VALUE for uncontrolled pods, May be specified multiple times.
       --evict-emptydir-pods      Evict pods with local storage, i.e. with emptyDir volumes.
       --evict-unreplicated-pods  Evict pods that were not created by a replication controller.
       --max-simultaneous-cordon=(Value|Value%)  ...